marcogdepinto/emotion-classification-from-audio-files/README.md

 The scope of this project is to create a classifier to predict the emotions of the speaker starting from an audio file.

-The classes we are trying to predict are the following:

-- 01 = neutral
-- 02 = calm
-- 03 = happy
-- 04 = sad
-- 05 = angry
-- 06 = fearful
-- 07 = disgust
-- 08 = surprised

 **Tools and languages used**

 - [Python 3.7](https://www.python.org/downloads/release/python-370/)